saiful9379/BanglaNER/README.md

 # Bangla_NER

-Bangla Name Entity Recognition (NER) is extract human name from input bangla string or text.
-For solve this problem here try 2 pipeline such as [Spacy](https://spacy.io/) pipeline as well as [BERT](https://en.wikipedia.org/wiki/BERT_(language_model)) model and try 5 experimental approch.
+Bangla Name Entity Recognition (NER) is extracting human names from input Bangla string or text.
+To solve this problem here try 2 pipelines such as [Spacy](https://spacy.io/) pipeline as well as [BERT](https://en.wikipedia.org/wiki/BERT_(language_model)) model and try 5 experimental approaches.

-Experiment is done only using one entity name (person) label as PER.
-After completed the experiement we have got the best performance from spacy transformer based model.
+The experiment is done only using one entity name (person) labeled as PER.
+After completing the experiment we got the best performance from the spacy transformer-based model.

 For more detail please check the experimental detail and F1 score in experimental history.
 Where best F1-score is ~.81.05 [check](docs/experiemts.md).